posmlab/getting-started/organisms.md

 ### Ballistospore ejection
 There are 30,000 species of mushroom, yeasts and pathogenic rusts/smuts make use of a surface tension catapult to spread its spores to reproduce (hence the name ballistospore combination of ballistic and spore).

-[Pringle et al. Mycologia 2005](https://drive.google.com/open?id=1l61XLYrZkQ6vT2PlwgRzD-ZIDDHwxxYm) shows that the ejection of the spore occurs when the Buller’s drop, a droplet of water that forms at the base of the spore near the sterigma, combines with a film of water on the spore itself releasing its energy stored in its surface tension.
+The Paper ([Pringle et al. Mycologia 2005](https://drive.google.com/open?id=1l61XLYrZkQ6vT2PlwgRzD-ZIDDHwxxYm)) shows that the ejection of the spore occurs when the Buller’s drop (a droplet of water that forms at the base of the spore near the sterigma) combines with a film of water on the spore itself, and releases the energy stored in its surface tension.
 Figure 1 shows the images taken at high speed of the process taking place.
 Figure 2 depicts the mechanism that drives the process.

 ![Figure 1](images/ballistospore-surface-tension-catapult.png)
 **Figure 1:**